SquareBracketAssociates/NewToolsInPharo/Chapters/Illimani/Illimani.md

 It provides information on the total allocated objects, the allocator classes and methods, the memory usage, and the garbage collector stress.

 Illimani shows information on how many garbage collections were made, both incremental and full, and the time spent doing garbage collections.
-Pharo has a two-generation garbage collector [cite @Unga84a].
+Pharo has a two-generation garbage collector.
 It has a young and an old space.
 The newly allocated objects are allocated in the young space and after they survive a threshold of garbage collections they are moved to the old space.
-The garbage collections done in the old space are orders of magnitude slower than the ones done in the young space [cite @Poli23a; @Mira18a].
+The garbage collections done in the old space are orders of magnitude slower than the ones done in the young space.

 The profiler can groups the allocations by allocator classes or methods.
 It shows this information in memory tables that can be sorted by the number of allocations or by the total memory size in bytes.